mashtechk/swift-audio-player/README.md

 ### Start playback from a certain point in time
 Make your `AudioItem`-subclass conform to `InitialTiming` to be able to start playback from a certain time.

-## Author

-Jørgen Henrichsen

-## License

-SwiftAudio is available under the MIT license.
-See the LICENSE file for more info.